jeremiah-c-leary/vhdl-style-guide/docs/rule_severity.rst

 The default behavior for most rules is **Error**.
 Only the **Error** severity level will result in an exit status of 1.
 **Errors** will also be the only errors written to a JUnit XML file if that option is chosen.

+The severity level of each rule is indicated with one of the following icons in the rule description:

+Warning : |warning|

+Error: |error|

 The table below summarizes the built in severities: